BYLAWS OF DEMOCRATIC SOCIALISTS OF AMERICA – LOS ANGELES , A CALIFORNIA NONPROFIT PUBLIC BENEFIT CORPORATION

 The primary purpose of Branches shall be to advance the goals of the Local, implement and administer Local campaigns and projects, increase member participation and recruitment, and improve accessibility to DSA-LA’s work.
 Branch Meetings shall be the primary regular membership meetings, open to all members of the Local.

-All Branches shall be required to have at least two officers named Coordinators (see Article V, Section 8), elected by members of the Branch.
-Those officers shall be responsible for ensuring that Branch meetings occur, facilitating relationship-building among Branch members, initiating geography-focused recruitment, facilitating Branch meetings, and determining the content of the Branch business portion of the agenda.
-Branch officers will also work in consultation with the Steering Committee to appoint additional positions as needed.
+All Branches shall be required to have at least two Officers named Coordinators, elected by members of the Branch.
+In the absence of an election, the Steering Committee may appoint up to 2 Coordinators to each Branch.
+Coordinators shall be responsible for ensuring that Branch meetings occur, facilitating relationship-building among Branch members, initiating geography-focused recruitment, facilitating Branch meetings, and determining the content of the Branch business portion of the agenda.
+Branch Coordinators will also work in consultation with the Steering Committee to appoint additional positions as needed.

 To maintain active Branch designation, Branches must hold Branch meetings in accordance with the Local Meeting schedule.